FuSeFL: Fully Secure and Scalable Federated Learning: Motivation and Goal

-\begin{enumerate}[leftmargin=*] \item \textbf{Model Exposure and Trust Assumptions:} Many existing FL schemes expose the full global model to clients during training or inference, risking model theft or misuse, particularly in regulated domains where model intellectual property is sensitive \cite{im1,im2,waffle,liang2023fedcipfederatedclientintellectual}.
-Moreover, several privacy-preserving methods offload client data or models to trusted third-party servers using MPC or HE protocols~\cite{secureml,securenn,falcon,ryffel2021ariannlowinteractionprivacypreservingdeep,he1,he2}.
-These trust assumptions violate the core principle of cross-silo FL, which requires data to remain within institutional boundaries \cite{cross2,cross3}.
+\begin{enumerate}[nosep,leftmargin=*] \item \textbf{Model Exposure and Trust Assumptions:} Many FL schemes expose the global model to clients during training, risking model theft or misuse, particularly in regulated domains where model is sensitive \cite{im2,waffle,liang2023fedcipfederatedclientintellectual}.
+Moreover, several privacy-preserving methods, such as WW-FL\cite{wwfl}, offload client data or models to trusted third-party servers using MPC or HE protocols~\cite{secureml,securenn,falcon,ryffel2021ariannlowinteractionprivacypreservingdeep,he1,he2} while assuming that the computing parties do not collude.
+These trust assumptions are not realistic or violate the core principle of FL, which requires data to remain within clients' boundaries \cite{kairouz2021advancesopenproblemsfederated,cross3}.

 \item \textbf{Server Bottleneck and Poor Scalability:} schemes such as AriaNN-FL\cite{ryffel2021ariannlowinteractionprivacypreservingdeep} impose significant computational load on the server.
 Secure training requires the server to engage individually with each client, saturating its compute resources and limiting parallelism.
 As shown in Fig.~\ref{introfig} (left axis), training time increases sharply as the number of clients grows, even when using a 16-core server.
 This sequential interaction model hinders scalability in larger deployments.